katamaran-project/sail-backend/docs/code-overview.md

 ## Translation Overview

-The translation takes place in three phases:
+The translation takes place in two phases:

-* The configuration file is read.
 * Sail is translated into nanosail, an intermediate language bridging Sail and muSail.
-* Nanosail is translated into muSail.
+* Nanosail is translated into muSail: user-provided templates describe which translation belongs where in which file.
-  This is done using templates: the user provides a number of template files, which specify which translations belong where.

 This top level logic resides in the `sail_plugin` project.